Calories have a bad reputation these days. But you can win the calorie counting game if you keep a few simple tips in mind.

 Not only all those reasons, but studies show that those who engage in regular physical activity are more likely to lose weight and keep it off.

-You don’t have to join a gym (thought you certainly can), or own any special, expensive equipment.
+You don’t have to join a gym (though you certainly can), or own any special, expensive equipment.

 You can literally march in place in your living room while you’re watching TV, and then get some inexpensive resistance or loop bands to do strength exercises, again while watching Netflix.